silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/01_getting_started/03_building_the_schema.md

 ### Caching

 Generating code is a pretty expensive process.
-A large schema with 50 dataobjects exposing all their operations can take up to **20 seconds** to generate.
-This may be acceptable for initial builds and deployments, but during incremental development this can really things slow down.
+A large schema with 50 dataobject classes exposing all their operations can take up to **20 seconds** to generate.
+This may be acceptable for initial builds and deployments, but during incremental development this can really slow things down.

 To mitigate this, the generated code for each type is cached against a signature.
 If the type hasn't changed, it doesn't re-render.
 This reduces build times to **under one second** for incremental changes.